Miami Marlins remember star pitcher Jose Fernandez

 Fernandez was one of baseball's premier pitchers.

-He made his big-league debut against the New York Mets on April 7, 2013.
+Defecting from his native Cuba at 15, he made his big-league debut against the New York Mets on April 7, 2013.
 For five innings, he baffled hitters with fastballs and curves, surrendering one run and striking out eight on his way to being named National League Rookie of the Year.

-Fernandez, who defected from his native Cuba at 15, died early Sunday in the boat crash at the entrance of Miami Harbor.
-The Marlins canceled their Sunday game against the Atlanta Braves as news of his death has stunned the baseball community, with players and fans alike taking to social media to express their grief.
+The Marlins canceled their Sunday game against the Atlanta Braves as news of his death stunned the baseball community, with players and fans alike taking to social media to express their grief.

 The fans loved Fernandez, enjoying his energy and admiring his talent.
-Before Monday's game, they lined up to purchase Fernandez jerseys, which were flying off the shelves and people paid their respects at a makeshift shrine outside the stadium.
+Before Monday's game, they lined up to purchase Fernandez jerseys, which were flying off the shelves, and people paid their respects at a makeshift shrine outside the stadium.

 Dora Amador is a season ticket holder in the "Jose's Heroes" section of the stadium.
-Amador, a fellow Cuban, said she met Fernandez outside the stadium after one of his starts in 2013.
+Amador, a fellow Cuban, said she met Fernandez outside the stadium after one of his first starts in 2013.
 "I'm so heartbroken," she said.
-She said she met him after one of his first starts.

 One boy held a sign that said, "We will always remember you Jose Fernandez.
 You were awesome to us.
 RIP.
 Rest in Peace Jose."